Introduction

 Testing and Validation

-Before applying firmware updates in production environments, test them in a controlled environment to ensure they function as expected and do not cause system instability or performance degradation.
+Using production environments, installing firmware updates is not recommended without first testing them in a controlled environment where the expected ones are not the only ones to pass the test.
+Also, not to cause system instability or performance degradation.
 Validate firmware updates against compatibility requirements and known issues to minimize the risk of errors.

 Monitoring and Reporting